 Sad News – On the passing of Library Director Chris Ritter

 Tragedy has hit the AACA.
-This week, Library Director Chris Ritter was tragically killed in an accident while out golfing with his father.
+In September, Library Director Chris Ritter was tragically killed in an accident while out golfing with his father.
 We are heartbroken and grieving the sudden loss of Chris and, as much pain as we are in right now, we cannot even begin to imagine what his wife Tam and little boys Pierce and Case are going through right now.
 They were Chris’ life, and he was theirs; please keep them in your thoughts during this difficult time.

 We are also incredibly sorry for all of you, as I am sure many of you were helped or touched in some way by Chris over the years.
 This is hard news to swallow all around, and we know many of you will be grieving with us.
 The condolences we have received so far have been overwhelming but greatly appreciated.
 As far as supporting Chris’ family right now, we do ask that you please respect the family’s privacy during this time until they are ready to hear from you.
 We promise to keep you updated at the appropriate time.